mkbaldwin/mkbaldwin/README.md

 ### Hi there I'm Michael. 👋

 I am a software engineer and technical lead.
-On my Github profile you will find personal project and experiments I've been working on.
+On my Github profile you will find personal projects and experiments I've been working on.
 I sometimes write about development and technology on my [blog](https://michael.codes/blog/) and also on [dev.to](https://dev.to/mkbaldwin).

 ### Find me other places on the web: